-UBCO Recreation offers a wide range of fitness classes in an open and welcoming environment to all levels and abilities.
-Classes are held in the lower level of the Hangar Fitness Centre in one of the three functional studio spaces.
+UBCO Recreation offers a wide range of fitness classes, both online and in person, in an open and welcoming environment to all levels and abilities.
+In person classes are held in the lower level of the Hangar Fitness Centre in one of the three functional studio spaces or in the Gymnasium.

-Check in at the customer service desk in the lower foyer of the gym at least five minutes before the scheduled class time where a friendly staff member can help with anything you need.
+Purchase your membership and then pre-register for classes at least one day in advance.
+Be sure to check in at the customer service desk in the lower foyer of the gym prior to your scheduled class time, where a friendly staff member can check you in.

 Students: $5 per class

 Community: $8 per class

 Strong legs, a shaped booty and a firm core are the necessary foundations to being stronger and more fit.
 These classes tone those problem areas and have you looking great in no time.
 Whether you want to be more lean, tone your muscles, or just improve your fitness levels, this is the class for you.

 Feeling like your arms and legs get all the attention in your workouts?
 Refocus your workout by burning calories with some cardio exercises and then strengthen your core—the often forgotten, but most important, part of your body that supports all the other muscles.
 Each class will be a little different but you’re sure to leave feeling equally as sweaty and strong.